The Required Courses are divided into 5 Topics:

 - Fellowship from the fifth year is contingent upon the student having attained all required credit points.

-- The total number of credit points required is 50 (only one course is allowed without a grade, and a maximum of 7 credit points may come from Supplementary Required Courses).
+- The total number of credit points required is 50 (46 for those students required to take the supplemental math exams).
+Only one course is allowed without a grade.

 - Pass grades: